lawrennd/old_talks/_systems/includes/nigeria-nmis-covid-join.md

 \notes{\code{grouped = hosp_state_joined.groupby('index_right')}}

 \notes{This python operation now goes through each of the groups and counts how many hospitals there are in each state.
 It stores the result in a dictionary.
-If you're new to Python, then to understand this code you need to understand what a 'dictionary comprehension' is.
+If you're new to python, then to understand this code you need to understand what a 'dictionary comprehension' is.
 In this case the dictionary comprehension is being used to create a python dictionary of states and total hospital counts.
-That's then being converted into a ```pandas``` Data Series and added to the ```pop_joined``` dataframe.}
+That's then being converted into a `pandas` Data Series and added to the `pop_joined` dataframe.}

 \notes{\code{counted_groups = {k: len(v) for k, v in grouped.groups.items()}
 pop_joined['hosp_state'] = pd.Series(counted_groups)}}